School Food Transformation

 Through key partnerships, we developed the Salad Bars to Schools grant program with the mission of donating salad bars to U.S. schools to allow kids to have daily access to fresh fruits and vegetables.

-The Salad Bars to Schools grant includes salad bar equipment and access to salad bar specific training modules available through Chef Ann Foundation’s School Food Institute.
+The Salad Bars to Schools grant includes salad bar equipment, a marketing package and access to salad bar specific training modules available through Chef Ann Foundation’s School Food Institute.

 Salad Bar Economics